188.8.131.52 Notional assessments

 CS Guide 2.7.4 Effect of a child support agreement once accepted by the Registrar (other than lump sum payment provisions)

 If the payee receives more than the agreement amount, FTB is calculated on the notional assessed amount plus the additional amount received.
 The additional amount of child support is treated as actual arrears or, if there had been an underpayment of child support in a previous financial year, notional arrears.

 Where there has been an underpayment, the notional factor is calculated, which ensures that any arrears received will have the same effect as if the child support had been paid in the financial year it was due.
-If there has been an underpayment in more than one financial year, the arrears will affect the oldest underpayment amount first.
+If there has been an underpayment in more than 1 financial year, the arrears will affect the oldest underpayment amount first.

 The notional factor is the amount of the notional assessment not paid, divided by the actual agreement amount that has not been paid.

 Example: If the agreement amount is $4,000 and only $3,000 is collected, and the notional assessment is $5,000 then: